Personal Injury Attorney Largo FL

 In order to prove negligence, the plaintiff must show that the defendant owed them a duty of care, that the defendant failed to meet that duty, and that this failure caused the plaintiff’s injuries.
 The plaintiff must also show that they suffered damages due to the defendant’s actions.

 For example, if the plaintiff is determined to be 40% at fault for their injuries, they will receive 60% of the total damages awarded.
-Speak with an attorney to learn more about comparative negligence and how it may affect your case.
+If the plaintiff is 51% at fault, they will be barred from recovering any compensation.
+Speak with an attorney to learn more about comparative negligence and how it may affect your personal injury case.

 Personal injury damages are the types of damages that can be awarded to the plaintiff in a personal injury lawsuit.
 These damages can include economic damages and non-economic damages.

 - Economic damages are meant to compensate the plaintiff for their financial losses.
 This can include medical expenses, lost wages, and property damage.